Photo credit: Elk Root Conservation Farm Society

 OBJECTIVE: This project has the following objectives:

-- To enhance the native biodiversity of plants and pollinator species and to increase the distribution of pollinator species in the Slocan Valley.
+To enhance the biodiversity of native plants and pollinator species to increase the distribution of pollinator species in the Slocan Valley.

-- Manage and reduce impacts of invasive plants on native plant and pollinator species.
+To manage and reduce the impacts of invasive plants on native plants and pollinator species.

-- Installation of signage at the project site to share information and inspire engagement of community members in stewardship activities for restoration of wild pollinator habitat in the Slocan Valley.
+To share up-to-date information about the project via signage and tours to inspire engagement of community members in stewardship activities for the restoration of wild pollinator habitat in the Slocan Valley.

-- Use Phase 1 of the project as proof of concept for an extension (Phase 2) of the highway through the Slocan Valley from Vallican along Highway 6 and the Rail Trail.
+To use Phase 1 of the PHP as proof of concept for its extension (Phase 2) through the Slocan Valley from its current Phase 1 site along Passmore Lower Road connecting to Highway 6 and/or the Rail Trail and south down the Slocan Valley as deemed appropriate based on Phase 1 results.